kappafon/ai-copilots/content/GitHub Copilot/Subscriptions.md

 tags:
   - subscription
 ---
-To use it, you need a subscription.
+To use GitHub Copilot, you need a subscription.
 Currently, generally available subscriptions are [[Copilot Individual]] and [[Copilot Business]].
 With [[Copilot Enterprise]], which has a waitlist, coming in the future.